Armed neighborhood watch group forms to protect Kenosha subdivision

 The decision to arm came afterwards.

-"A lot of us are veterans (Ottum and Rosales said they served in the Marines), some are former cops, so we’re comfortable (handling firearms)," Ottum said.
+"A lot of us are veterans (both men said they served in the Marines), some are former cops, so we’re comfortable (handling firearms)," Jason said.
 “We’re simply doing nothing more than protecting the subdivision."

 On patrol